Noticing your teen struggle academically can feel overwhelming, but there are clear steps you can take to help them get back on track.

 Identifying the Causes of Academic Struggles

-External factors might include a lack of organized study time or a noisy home environment, which can be detrimental to concentration and the ability to complete homework effectively.
+External factors might include a lack of organized study time or a noisy home environment, which can make it hard for your teen to focus and complete homework.

 On the other hand, internal factors can range from a lack of motivation to the influence of peer relationships.